apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

    TYPE=Ethernet
    BRIDGE=cloudbr1

-Now we have the VLAN interfaces configured we can add the bridges on top of them.
+Now we have the interfaces configured and can add the bridges on top of them.

 .. parsed-literal::